Master of Arts in Women's History

 Gerda Lerner was a visionary who shaped the discipline of women’s history.
 Not an easy thing to do—and Lerner was, by most accounts, not an easy person to be around.
 Oral historian Gerry Albarelli ’80 (Writing) revisits the tumultuous early days of the Women’s History program at Sarah Lawrence in the Fall 2013 issue of Sarah Lawrence magazine.
 Read now»

 Joint Degree in Women's History and Law

 Through a cooperative agreement with Pace University Law School, known for its Women’s Justice Center, Sarah Lawrence offers students a joint degree in women’s history and law.
 Students in the program can earn both an M.A. and J.D. in four years instead of the usual five—or they can complete the joint degree on a part-time basis.
 By earning two degrees, students gain a broader context for thinking and writing about women’s issues and have the educational foundation to advocate for women in more diverse ways.

 How to Apply

-The preferred application deadline for admission to the Women's History graduate program is March 1.
+The preferred application deadline for admission to the Women's History graduate program is March 1, with rolling admissions thereafter.